-This paper presents a comparison between a standard technique to chord recognition (knn learner over pitch class profiles) and an EDS solution performed by an inexperienced, naïve user.
+We intend to compare the results from a standard technique of chord recognition (KNN learner over Pitch Class Profiles) and those from EDS, when operated by an inexperienced user (so called Naïve EDS) and by an expert user (so called Expert EDS).
+This paper presents the first part of this comparison, considering only the results obtained by the Naïve EDS.
 In the next section, we introduce the chord recognition problem.
 In section 3 we explain the most widely used technique.
 In section 4 we examine EDS, how it works and how to use it.
 Section 5 details the experiment.
 Section 6 shows and discuss the results.
 Finally, we draw some conclusions and point future works.